calvinq1990/15214Mapreduce_Framework_and_Scrabble_Game/Mapreduce framework design/README.md

 ## Running/testing your framework

-Your framework should be implemented so that the client, master, and worker servers can be run independently on different machines.
-You are encouraged to configure your framework however you like (i.e. altering the number of workers, modifying which workers store which partitions, etc.).
-The starter code does all of the work of parsing host/port/partition information into `WorkerInfo` objects for you, so configuring your framework in these ways should be relatively simple:
+The framework has be implemented so that the client, master, and worker servers can be run independently on different machines.
+My main job is to configure my framework however (i.e. altering the number of workers, modifying which workers store which partitions, etc.).
+The starter code does all of the work of parsing host/port/partition information into `WorkerInfo` objects for you, so I have configured my framework in these ways :

- * *Modifying the `master.properties` & `workers.properties` files.* For your convenience, you may
+ * *Modifying the `master.properties` & `workers.properties` files.*
-   quickly configure your framework by modifying the `master.properties` and `workers.properties` files.
-We have provided an example configuration to start with.

- * *Specifying command line arguments.* This may be preferable when testing your framework on multiple machines, for example.
-We will also post some scripts on Piazza that will make it easy to simulate the process of running many different worker server instances on a single machine, so stay tuned!
+ * *Specifying command line arguments.* This is good when testing my framework on multiple machines,